 6.1.2.12 PC5 QoS flow establishment over PC5 unicast link

-In order to establish a PC5 QoS flow establishment over PC5 unicast link, the UE shall derive the PC5 QoS parameters based on the V2X application requirements provided by the upper layers (if available) and the V2X service identifier (e.g. PSID or ITS-AID) according to the PC5 QoS mapping rules defined in clause 5.2.3.
+In order to establish a PC5 QoS flow establishment over PC5 unicast link, the UE shall derive the PC5 QoS parameters based on the V2X application requirements provided by the upper layers (if available) and the V2X service identifier(s) (e.g. PSID or ITS-AID) according to the PC5 QoS mapping rules defined in clause 5.2.3.
 The UE shall create the PC5 QoS flow(s) based on the derived PC5 QoS parameters.
 For each PC5 QoS flow to be created, the UE shall perform the following operations:

 a) self-assign a PQFI;